mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 ## Azure Cloud concepts

+#### General Cloud Terms

+The following terms are used to describe the benefits of using cloud services.

 *Scalability* means the ability to scale, so being able to add more resources when needed.

 *Elasticity* means the ability to scale dynamically; automatic upscaling and downscaling, to avoid either a lack or an excess of resources.